gnoevoy/Mobile_App_Subscriptions_Testing/README.md

 img

-Comprehensive analysis of e-commerce business, with key metrics across various dimensions including traffic sources, user behaviour, website performance, and product insights.
-The project aims to provide valuable insights for businesses overall health and performance.
+The analysis of A/B testing for a mobile app with a subscription model.
+The objective of this project is to prepare a mini-presentation for the product team, presenting the test results along with conclusions and suggestions for next steps.

 <br>

 ### Project Stages:
-1. Understand the business specifics and identify key metrics.
+1. Understand the business specifics and requirements.
-2. Write SQL queries to extract data and calculate metrics.
+2. Explore and analyze data using Python.
-3. Create Power BI reports to visualize and present the analysis findings.
+3. Create Power BI dashboard to present findings to the product team.

 <br>